-10.3.10 For hazard identification, exaggerated extraction conditions shall be considered to increase the exposure dose of leachables.
-The extraction vehicle and conditions of extraction shall be selected on the basis of physicochemical properties of the material and/or predicted low molecular weight chemicals that might be extracted.
+10.3.10 For hazard identification of polymeric devices, exhaustive extraction conditions shall be considered.
+The extraction vehicle and conditions of extraction shall be selected on the basis of physico-chemical properties of the material and/or predicted low-molecular-weight chemicals that might be extracted.

 10.3.11 For materials or devices not expected to dissolve or resorb under conditions of use, any solvents used in the extraction of a polymeric material or device shall not cause dissolution of the polymer formulation.
-No more than a slight softening of the polymeric material shall occur in the presence of the volatile solvent (e.g., less than 10 % dissolution).
-The solvent shall be removed (prior to use in a bioassay) to the extent that any residues do not adversely affect the biological assay (e.g., cause protein denaturation or skin irritation).
-For materials or devices expected to dissolve or resorb under conditions of use, see 10.3.2.
+No more than a slight softening of the polymeric material shall occur in the presence of the volatile solvent (e.g. less than 10 % dissolution).
+The solvent shall be removed (prior to use in a bioassay) to the extent that any residues do not adversely affect the biological assay (e.g. cause protein denaturation or skin irritation).
+For materials or devices expected to dissolve or resorb under conditions of use, see 10.3.12.